johnshields/AOODPP_Project/README.md

 ## The App
-Java application that uses reflection to analyse an arbitrary Java Application Archive (JAR) and calculates one or more design and structural metrics for each of the component classes in its object graph.
+Java application that uses reflection to analyse an arbitrary Java Application Archive (JAR) and calculates design and structural metrics for each of the component classes in its object graph.
 ###### Make sure the Jar Files are in the Class Path.